bacover/OpenVINOInstall/VisionAccelerator_Install_2018R5.md

 </ul>

 <hr>
 <h2>1.
-Configure the Intel® Arria® 10 GX FPGA Development Kit<a id="configure aria 10 gx fpga" name="configure aria 10 gx fpga"></a></h2>
+Configure the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA<a id="configure aria 10 gx fpga" name="configure aria 10 gx fpga"></a></h2>

-<p>To configure the Intel® Arria® 10 GX FPGA Development Kit, use the instruction in the <a href="https://www.intel.com/content/www/us/en/programmable/documentation/tgy1490191698959.html?_ga=2.246291212.90797072.1535473709-1926199859.1534783437">Configuring the Intel® Arria 10 GX FPGA Development Kit for the Intel FPGA SDK for OpenCL</a> guide.
+<p>To configure the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA, use the instruction in the <a href="https://www.intel.com/content/www/us/en/programmable/documentation/tgy1490191698959.html?_ga=2.246291212.90797072.1535473709-1926199859.1534783437">Configuring the Intel® Arria 10 GX FPGA Development Kit for the Intel FPGA SDK for OpenCL</a> guide.
 Stop after you configure and install the Intel Arria 10 GX FPGA Development Kit board.
 Do not follow the steps in the rest of the document.
 Instead, return to this document upon completing the specified section.</p>

 <p><img alt="stop after initializing the Arria 10 card" src="https://software.intel.com/sites/default/files/managed/43/e6/initialize%20STOP%20copy.png" title="shows place to return to the install guide"></p>